-The classical guitar is a musical instrument classified as string instrument.
-It is also known as concert guitar or Spanish guitar and is the member of the guitar family used in classical music.
-It is an acoustical wooden guitar with strings made of nylon .
-Classical guitar has twelve frets clear of the body and is held on the left leg, so that the hand that plucks or strums the strings does so near the back of the sound hole.
+The classical guitar is a musical instrument classified as a string instrument.
+It is also known as a concert guitar or Spanish guitar and is a member of the guitar family used in classical music.
+It is an acoustical wooden guitar with strings made of nylon.
+Classical guitar has twelve frets clear of the body and is held on the left leg so that the hand that plucks or strums the strings does so near the back of the soundhole.

 Classic guitar is normally made with Indian Rosewood, Spruce or Cedar, Ebony, Honduras Cedar to enhance sustain.
 Strings were originally made with animal intestine, nowadays they are made with nylon.
 Classical guitar has normally six strings from nylon or nylon wrapped with metal.

-Steel-string acoustic guitar has steel strings, size is bigger than the classical.
+The steel-string acoustic guitar has steel strings, size is bigger than the classical.
 The sound is also different.
-Tone is produced by the string vibration, amplified by the hollow body of the guitar.
+The tone is produced by the string vibration, amplified by the hollow body of the guitar.

-Classic guitar is like the flamenco guitar .
-Flamenco guitar derives from the modern classical, but has differences in material, construction and sound.
+Classic guitar is like the flamenco guitar.
+Flamenco guitar derives from modern classical but has differences in material, construction, and sound.
 Flamenco is built with thinner tops and less internal bracing.
-Flamenco guitar is normally made of Spanish Cypress, Sycamore or Rosewood for the backs and sides and Spruce for the top to enhance volume and emphasize the attack of the note.
+Flamenco guitar is normally made of Spanish Cypress, Sycamore, or Rosewood for the backs and sides and Spruce for the top to enhance volume and emphasize the attack of the note.
 Nevertheless, other types of wood may be used.

 Classical guitars not only wood, in Maderas Barber we provide you a wide range of accessories.

 In our online shop, you will find indispensable accessories for the classic guitar building and maintenance of the instrument.